 At the end of the Ferrata of the Alpini Group to the Corno Medale, as anticipated above, one can descend by the steep Aided path to the Corno Medale, or if you want to extend the trip you could go on:

-If you opt for a quick return via the Aided path of the Medal, you could consider (energies permitting) to take another ferrata between those of the Lecco area, for example the short one Via Ferrata of the Morcate Gallery or the Via Ferrata Gamma 1, both of moderate difficulty with short approaches.
+If you opt for a quick return via the Aided path of the Medal, you could consider (energies permitting) to take another ferrata between those of the Lecco area, for example the short one Via Ferrata of the Morcate Tunnel or the Via Ferrata Gamma 1, both of moderate difficulty with short approaches.